Table of Contents

 4. Social Security

-If you work for an employer that did not pay into Social Security during your working years, be aware that your Social Security benefits might be reduced by any pension income you receive.
+If you worked for an employer that did not pay into Social Security, your benefits may be reduced based on other income, such as a pension.

 The Bottom Line